nkkinkade/learning-journal/Reading-01.md

-#Reading Assignment from class one.
+# Title Reading Assignment from class one.

 - Technical Requirements.